grain-lang/grain-lang.org/src/stdlib/sys/file.md

 pwdfd : FileDescriptor
 ```

-A `FileDescriptor` for the current working directory of the process.
+The `FileDescriptor` for the current working directory of the process.

 ### File.**pathOpen**